dcos/dcos-launch/CONFIG_OPTIONS.md

 - `num_public_agents`, int, required, default 0
 - `local`, boolean, required, default false

 Only to be used with `provider: onprem`.
-This option allows defining an abitrary number of named regions by creating a spoofed fault-domain-detect script.
+This option allows defining an arbitrary number of named regions by creating a spoofed fault-domain-detect script.
 Each region can configure the number of private agents, public agents, and sub-zones.
 One region *must* declared with `local: true` to designate it as the region which will host the masters.
 Agents are assigned distributed evenly amongst the zones within a region per a given role (master/private/public).
 Do not set the `num_private_agents` and `num_public_agents` in the top-level config.
 These values will computed automatically from the numbers you provide in the fault_domain_helper.
 For example consider this fault domain helper:
 ```
 num_masters: 3